newbpydev/HTML-CSS-course-starter/07-Omnifood-Desktop/content-copy.md

 Prices include all applicable taxes.
 Users can cancel at any time.

-Starter: $399 per month

-- 1 meal per day
-- Order times are between 11am and 9pm
-- Delivery is free

-Complete: $649 per month

-- 2 meal2 per day
-- Order 24/7
-- Delivery is free
-- Get access to latest recipes

-### Photo gallery

-[Use the 12 photos we provided]

-### Customer testimonials

 ### Section with logos of featured publications [see images]